mithat/RC5-preamp/readme.md

 `PWR_SWITCH`       | input switch | Toggles power state of the system.
 Sets `PWR_PIN` and `MUTE_PIN` `HIGH` or `LOW` as needed.
 `RC_CMD_PIN`       | output       | Toggles state when a valid command is received.

-The out-of-the-box configuration uses internal pullups on the switched inputs and assumes normally open momentary contact switches.
-There is no need to debounce the switches if they settle within about 20 ms (defined in `config.h`).

-Note that if you want to use `RC_CMD_PIN` to flash an LED when a remote control command is received, you'll need to trigger the LED on both rising and falling edges.
+If you want to use `RC_CMD_PIN` to flash an LED when a remote control command is received, you'll need to trigger the LED on both rising and falling edges.